hacktivist123/sheddy-xyz/README.md

-# SHEDDY.XYZ
+# SHEDDY-XYZ

-Code for my New Personal Blog, Built with GatsbyJS.
+This Repository contains the code for my new personal blog, built with GatsbyJS.

 ## CREDIT